Scottish Borders: Referendums

+In the 2014 Scottish independence referendum, Scottish Borders had the second highest 'No' vote of 66.6%.
+Orkney had the highest 'No' vote of 67.2%, third and fourth highest were Dumfries and Galloway (65.7%) and Shetland (63.7%).

+In the 2016 United Kingdom European Union membership referendum, 58.5% voted 'Remain'.

 Constituencies

 There are two British Parliamentary constituencies in the Scottish Borders; Berwickshire, Roxburgh and Selkirk covers most of the region and is represented by John Lamont of the Conservatives.
-The western Tweeddale area is included in the Dumfriesshire, Clydesdale & Tweeddale constituency and is represented by David Mundell of the Conservatives.
+The western Tweeddale area is included in the Dumfriesshire, Clydesdale and Tweeddale and is represented by David Mundell of the Conservatives.

 At Scottish Parliament level, there are also two seats.
 The eastern constituency is Ettrick, Roxburgh and Berwickshire, which is currently represented by Conservative Rachael Hamilton.
 The western constituency is Midlothian South, Tweeddale and Lauderdale and is represented by SNP Christine Grahame.